apache/incubator-gluten/docs/developers/docker_ubuntu22.04.md

 # It's suggested to build using static link, enabled by `--enable_vcpkg=ON`
 # For developer, it's suggested to enable Debug info, by --build_type=RelWithDebInfo.
 Note RelWithDebInfo uses -o2, release uses -o3
 ./dev/buildbundle-veloxbe.sh --enable_vcpkg=ON --build_type=RelWithDebInfo

+# If you meet the error like `epoll_wait: Function not implemented` when running tests,
+# Please enable epoll_pwait by,
+export EVENT_NOEPOLL=1
 ```